Bence Bicsák: Childhood and early life

-Bence Bicsák was a continually active child, loved to play outside, always enjoyed hobbies and new sports.
+Bence Bicsák was an active child who loved to play outside and enjoyed hobbies and new sports.
 Running, swimming, cycling, soccer, basketball were some of the sports that gave him pleasure.
 When he was around 7 or 8 years old, he practiced swimming a few times per week.
 He did not enjoy it much, was not successful in competitions, but his parents persuaded him to continue.
 In the meantime, he continued with other sports.

 When he was around 11 or 12 years old, his parents, who ran as a hobby, took the young Bence Bicsák to a race.
 The race gave him enjoyment.

 A local coach, István Góczán, of the Triathlon Association in Zalaegerszeg contacted Bicsák and asked him to participate in an aquathlon competition.
 Aquathlon is a race combining swimming and running.
 Bence did well in the swim and ran his way up to finish first.
 To his surprise, Bence had earned a gold medal.
 He had never won a running race before.
 The race was the spark that set him on an exceptionally long and challenging path to eventually becoming a top-10 triathlete.
 When he was 15 years old, Bicsák decided to take up the sport of triathlon.
 At some point, István Góczán asked the young Bence Bicsák at what age he wanted to reach his top performance level, physically and mentally.
 Bence Bicsák's answer was "between 25 and 28".

 Personal life

-Bence Bicsák has one sibling that is about two years younger.
-His sister Flora Bicsák competed for many years in the sports of triathlon, duathlon, and athletics.
-From 2010 to 2019, Flora competed in numerous athletics events.
-In 2019, before COVID-19 affected the competition schedules, Flora won two Golds and a Silver in the 5,000 m category and a Gold in the 3,000 m category.
+Bicsák has a younger sister, Flora, who competed for many years in the sports of triathlon, duathlon, and athletics.
 In their teens, Bence and Flora would often train together.
-Flora Bicsák competed in the 2014 Nanjing Youth Olympic Games.
+Flora competed in the 2014 Nanjing Youth Olympic Games.

 Bence Bicsák's parents are both medical doctors, and as a hobby they practiced the sport of half-marathon for numerous years.

 Career

 2012-2011: Learning, training and progressing

 In the years 2011 and 2012, Bence Bicsák competed in six European Triathlon Union events.
 In half the events, he placed in the top 10.

-On September 1, 2012, in Aguilas, Spain, he and his Hungarian teammates won a silver medal at the ETU Triathlon U23 and Youth European Championships Youth Relay.
+On 1 September 2012, in Aguilas, Spain, he and his Hungarian teammates won a silver medal at the ETU Triathlon U23 and Youth European Championships Youth Relay.

 Bicsák was a member of the Triathlon Club of Zalaegerszeg and trained with the Mogyi SE Baja-Pécs team (now known as Mogyi SE Baja team) during the summer of 2012.